Pu-Anlai/base16-builder-python/README.rst

 Inject
 ^^^^^^
 This operation provides an easier way to quickly insert a specific colorscheme into one or more config files.
-It accepts two parameters:
+In order for the builder to locate the necessary files, this command relies on the folder structure created by the update command.
+The command accepts two parameters:

-* :code:`-s/--scheme` specifies the scheme you wish to injected
+* :code:`-s/--scheme` specifies the scheme you wish to inject

   Refers to the scheme that should be inserted.
 You can use wildcards and the same restrictions as with update apply.
 A pattern that matches more than one scheme will cause an error.